 NCERT Class 5 EVS Chapter 19 – A Seed Tells a Farmer’s Story helps students understand how food or a crop is grown and produced by farmers.
-It further deals with farmer’s story of the hardships faced by farmers in farming.
-The chapter as well as the solutions that we are providing here has been designed to help students learn about the need for irrigation, fertilizers, different types of crops grown in some areas, seed germination and dispersal.
+It further deals with farmer’s stories of the hardships faced by farmers in farming.
+The chapter, as well as the solutions that we are providing here, has been designed to help students learn about the need for irrigation, fertilizers, different types of crops grown in some areas, seed germination, and dispersal.
 In any case, these NCERT Solutions will further act as a great reference for students.
 They can prepare well for exams using these materials.

-Access NCERT Solutions Class 5 EVS A Seed Tells a Farmer’s Story
+Access NCERT Solutions for Class 5 EVS A Seed Tells a Farmer’s Story

 Q1: Are rotis made in your home?
 From which grains are they made?

 Answer: Yes, rotis are made in my home.
-They made from wheat and sometimes from rice and ragi.
+They are made from wheat and sometimes from rice and ragi.

 Q2: Have you eaten roti made from bajra or jowar?
 Did you like these?